-The Har ki Pauri is a tourist attraction in Haridwar, and it means the footstep of the Lord.
+The Har ki Pauri is the best place to visit in Haridwar among other tourist attractions of Haridwar, and it means the footstep of the Lord.
 It is the holy ghat along which the Ganges touches the plains after meandering through the Himalayan ranges.
 People flock here every morning to take holy dips.

 In addition, devotees float thousands of diyas on the surface of the water, adding to the ethereal beauty of the Ganges, and the whole ghat is illuminated by the shimmering flames of the three-tiered lamps held by the priests.
 An image of Lord Vishnu’s footprint can be seen on a wall throughout the day.

 Who Built Har Ki Pauri Haridwar?

 As a memorial to his brother Bhatrihari who had come to Haridwar to meditate, King Vikramaditya built the holy bathing ghats in Har ki Pauri.
 A stone wall has also been found with a footprint believed to be that of Lord Vishnu which also belongs to Lord Vishnu.
 It is believed that Lord Vishnu had visited Brahmkund in Har-ki-Pauri.
 The holy river Ganga is visited by a large number of pilgrims every day, and aarti is performed by the people and the priest at sunset.
 Explore Haridwar -the ancient city of Uttarakhand, India.

 Ganga Aarti at Har-ki-Pauri Ghat, Haridwar